 3. Manually keyed-in card information

 The caveat to this option is that taking cards over the phone can put you and your business at risk of fraud.
-Should you choose to accept digital payments this way, be sure to do your research.
+Should you choose to accept digital payments this way, be sure to do your research on how to avoid fraud.

 4. Card readers and mobile card readers

 Card readers don’t just sit by the register anymore.
 These days, mobile card readers can go anywhere the business goes.
-Simply plug the device into your smartphone to start swiping (preferably wearing gloves or after applying hand sanitizer).
+Simply plug the device into your smartphone to create a mobile point-of-sale.

 If your card reader is still beside the register, you may still be able to wow your customers by offering contactless payments.
-Rather than swiping a card, customers can pay by tapping their phone or card to the card reader or hovering it just above.
+Rather than swipe, customers can tap their phone or card to the card reader or hover it above.
 The nice part about this option is the customer can skip the burdensome step of digging a card out of their wallet.

 Plus, these devices, called Near Field Communication (NFC) readers, may be a more hygienic option.
 The customer never has to touch the device, unlike traditional card readers that ask customers to verify their payment or enter a PIN.
 The only downside is the customer must have a mobile payment solution set up on their phone to use an NFC reader.